danielefongo/microscope/readme.md

 - `input(size)`: defines the input display.
 Default size is 1.
 - `results(size)`: defines the results display.
 Default size is nil.
 - `preview(size)`: defines the preview display.
 Default size is nil.
 - `space(size)`: defines a fake display to create spacing between and around displays.
-The default size is 1.
+The default size is nil.
 - `vertical(displays, size)`: represents a vertical display.
 The first parameter is a list of displays, and the second one is the size.
 - `horizontal(displays, size)`: represents a horizontal display.
 The first parameter is a list of displays, and the second one is the size.